knzai/knzai.github.io/content/posts/ruby_enum_for.md

 +++
-title = "Using Ruby enum_for to implement multiple paths enumerating the same Enumerable" description = "Idiomatic breadth-frist versus depth-first tree-traversals in Ruby" date = 2024-07-28
+title = "Using Ruby enum_for to implement multiple paths enumerating the same Enumerable" description = "Idiomatic breadth-first versus depth-first tree-traversals in Ruby" date = 2024-07-28
 +++